apibara/starknet-react/README.md

   </a>
 </p>

-**StarkNet React** is a collection of React hooks for StarkNet.
+**Starknet React** is a collection of React hooks for Starknet.
 It is inspired by [wagmi](https://github.com/tmm/wagmi), powered by [starknet.js](https://github.com/0xs34n/starknet.js).

 ## Documentation